-Answering all of these perplexing questions-because He gives us the answers in His Word.
-So that's quite a marvelous thing!
+Answering all of these perplexing questions, because He gives us the answers in His Word.
+That's quite a marvelous thing!
 They didn't receive Him.
 That's something!

-"...the Word became flesh..." (v 14) and so forth.
-Now, we come down here to v 17: "For the law was given through Moses, but the grace and the truth came through Jesus Christ."
+"...the Word became flesh..." (v 14).

+Verse 17: "For the Law was given through Moses, but the grace and the Truth came through Jesus Christ."

-Now, let's look at the rest of solution in the New Testament.
-And let's begin by come here to John 15.
-And God is doing an unseen thing as far as this world is concerned.
-Now there will be manifestations of it in our behavior, in our attitude, that the world will see is different than theirs.
+Now let's look at the rest of solution in the New Testament.
+God is doing an unseen thing as far as this world is concerned.
+There will be manifestations of it in our behavior, in our attitude, that the world will see is different than theirs.
 But they still won't understand it because it is spiritual.
-It is done by the Spirit of God-and that's where God is dwelling today on the earth: spiritually in all of those who have the Spirit of God.
-God literally is dwelling in heaven-the third heaven where the throne of God is, with Jesus Christ at the right hand.
+It is done by the Spirit of God, and that's where God is dwelling today on the earth: spiritually in all of those who have the Spirit of God!
+God literally is dwelling in heaven-the third heaven where the throne of God is-with Jesus Christ at the right hand.
 But He is working out His solution here on earth, through the power of the Holy Spirit through those that He calls and converts and chooses.

 Now let's see this operation.
-We've covered this in What is the Authority in the Church of God #2.
-But let's cover this again because this tells us the inner workings of what God does when we receive the Holy Spirit and what that puts us into the relationship with God that He described there in Isaiah 66: "To this one will I look: to the one who is a broken spirit, a contrite heart and trembles at My word"-and loving God with all your heart and mind and soul and being.
+We've covered this in the booklet: Is the Ministry God's Government?

+This tells us the inner workings of what God does when we receive the Holy Spirit and what that puts us into the relationship with God that He described there in Isa, 66, 'To this one will I look: to the one who is a broken spirit, a contrite heart and trembles at My Word,' and loving God with all your heart, mind, soul and being.
 Yielding to God in everything that you do.
-Now this is what God is doing now so that He can save the entire world.
+This is what God is doing now so that He can save the entire world.
 But God is not going to save the entire world without saving us first.
+Here's what we need to always, always remember: Jesus said: